pixelgrb/esphome-emporia-vue-utility/README.md

 * **Power** = An ESPHome status led.
 Slowly flashing means warning, quickly flashing means error, solid on means OK.
 See [status_led](https://esphome.io/components/status_led.html) docs.
 * **Wifi** = Normally solid on, will briefly flash each time a meter rejoin is attempted which indicates poor signal from the meter.
 * **Link** = Flashes off briefly about once every 5 seconds.
 More specifically, the LED turns off when a reading from the meter is requested and turns back on when a response is received.
 If no response is received then the LED will remain off.
 If this LED is never turning on then no readings are being returned by the meter.

+## More Details

+Check out the `docs` directory for technical details!